DataChipp/datachippserver/README.md

 ! update the @hostname= datachippdata.azurewebsites.net variable

 Both test perform CRUD test:
-Get all items
+Get all chipps

-Create an Item
+Create the Chipp
-Read the Item created
+Read   the Chipp
-Update the Item created
+Update the Chipp
-Delete the Item created
+Delete the Chipp

 ## Roadmap